 Dave Baggett has a very cool answer…he said to me, ‘think about Octopus going fishing…they hit them with their ink to confuse the senses and then they easily capture the fish.
 So as you can see from the cartoon, the Octopus uses it’s big brain to outsmart the fish – and that’s what Inky is doing to phishing attacks…outsmarting them.

-According to Cyber Defense Magazine, Global Cybercrime will reach $5 Trillion by 2020.
+According to Worldbank, Cybercrime surpassed drug crime as the largest form of crime worldwide – reaching $600B in 2016.
+It is expected to grow to over $6 Trillion by 2021, according to Cybersecurity Ventures.
 Most of these breaches happen through email.
 It all starts with a spear phishing attack whereby a trusting user, the victim, clicks a link or opens an attachment in an email that appears to come from someone they trust.
 Spear phishing is becoming so sophisticated that even the best anti-phishing systems have not been able to detect the latest threats.
 Enter Inky and Phish Fence – they discover the most challenging and well-structured spear phishing attacks that other vendors cannot touch.

 So, Inky developed Phish Fence as a unique new solution that protects Outlook users against spear phishing and other email-based attacks.
 It’s the first anti-phishing solution that works as an add-in right within Outlook.
 It gives your users detailed information about email-based threats, providing both protection and training.

 Figure 2: Screenshot of Inky’s Phish Fence plugin running inside Outlook